Signs of dengue fever: What symptoms to watch out for?

 If you think your signs of dengue are going towards severity.
 Do not try to treat dengue infection in severe conditions.

 It is a medical emergency.
-You need to immediately require hospitalization.
+You need to immediately require hospitalisation.

 So, you always need to monitor your symptoms.